This post is brought to you in partnership with Jamie Scott Fitness. All opinions are our own.

 CharlotteFive will be posting about Jared’s experience every Monday throughout this 30-day health and fitness program.
 You’ll see an update from him each week on our Instagram, talking about the progress he is making and how he is feeling.

 Be sure to check back on Monday, Feb.
-19 to see our Week 3 check-in with Jared.
-We’ll post the final video showing the results and outcome of Jared’s 30-day journey with Jamie Scott Fitness on Feb.
-26!
+26 to read our final check-in with Jared, and to watch the final video showing the results and outcome of his 30-day journey with Jamie Scott Fitness!

 Learn more about Jamie Scott Fitness by visiting their website now.